Enalean/tuleap-documentation-en/languages/en/installation-guide/step-by-step/install-plugins.rst

   * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.

-* :ref:`tracker-cee <tracker-cce>`: Execute custom code after each artifact creation/update.
+* :ref:`tracker-functions <tracker-functions>`: Execute custom code after each artifact creation/update.

   * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.